Urusei Yatsura: Manga

 Written and illustrated by Rumiko Takahashi, Urusei Yatsura began sporadic serialization on August 30, 1978, in that year's 39th issue of Shogakukan's anthology magazine Weekly Shōnen Sunday until the middle of 1979 when it became a regular serialization.
 It ended in 1987's eighth issue on January 21, after publishing 366 chapters and almost 6,000 pages.
 A total of 34 individual volumes with 11 chapters each were released in tankōbon format between 1980 and March 1987.
 After the tenth anniversary of start of the series, it was printed in 15 wideban editions between July 1989 and August 1990.
 Each volume contained around 25 chapters, and were printed on higher-quality paper, with new inserts.
 A bunkoban edition of the series was released over 17 volumes between August 1998 and December 1999.
 Each volume contains forewords by other manga creators discussing the influence the series had on them.
 A "My First Big" edition was printed between July 2000 and September 2004.
 This edition was similar to the tankōbon but used low-quality paper and were sold at a low price.
 A shinsoban edition over 34 volumes was released between November 17, 2006, and March 18, 2008.
 This edition was also similar to the tankōbon but used new cover artwork and included a section that displayed artwork from current manga artists.

 After requests from fans, Viz Media licensed the series for release in English across North America under the title of Lum * Urusei Yatsura.
 Despite a strong start, the series was dropped after eight issues.
 The series was then reintroduced in the monthly Viz publication Animerica and because of the long gap the series was retitled The Return of Lum.
 To start, chapters were published monthly in Animerica; however, due to reader feedback and an increased popularity of the series it was decided to release it as an individual monthly publication.
 The English release finished in 1998 and is now out of print.
 The first 11 volumes of the Japanese release were covered, but several chapters were excluded and a total nine English volumes of the series were released.

-On July 19, 2018, Viz announced that they re-licensed the manga with plans to release it in a 2-in-1 omnibus edition with new translations.
+On July 19, 2018, Viz announced that it had re-licensed the manga with plans to release it in a two-in-one omnibus edition with new translations.
 Based on the Japanese shinsoban, the first volume was published on February 19, 2019, and the seventeenth and last on February 19, 2023.